Qatar expects $9.5 billion deficit next year on lower revenues

 The $40 per barrel oil price assumption “reflects a continued policy of conservative revenue estimation to maintain a fiscal balance and minimize the impact of the fluctuation in energy prices on the state budget,” the finance ministry said.

+That represents be a 19.9% annual reduction in spending on major projects.
+Qatar also plans to cut spending, though to a smaller extent, on salaries and wages and on current expenditure.

+“The spending plans are broadly in line with expectations and well within Qatar’s ability to finance even if oil is at or below its assumption,” said Rory Fyfe, managing director at MENA Advisors.

-The tiny but rich Gulf state could see its economy shrink by 4.5% this year, the International Monetary Fund has predicted.
+Qatar could see its economy shrink by 4.5% this year, the International Monetary Fund has predicted.
+That would be the smallest contraction among Gulf countries, it said.

 Reporting by Davide Barbuscia; Editing by Jane Merriman and Alexander Smith